Skilowi/CLICKPOTATO/README.md

 # CLICKPOTATO
-Simple Potato! clicker made in Python, with Tkinter
+Simple Potato! clicker made in Python, with Tkinter and love

 It needs python3